Stop scammers in their tracks!

 - Contact one of the three major credit bureaus to place a “fraud alert” on your credit report.

 If you do fall victim to a data breach, there are steps you can take to prevent additional damage and preserve your identity.
 Our Scam Recovery Checklist shows you how.

 A locking mailbox can prevent someone from checking to see what mail you’ve received.
 Since letters may contain private financial information, a locking mailbox can also help to prevent identity theft.

 10. File your taxes with TurboTax.

-TurboTax takes great care to safeguard members’ data so they can file their taxes confidently.
+TurboTax takes great care to safeguard members’ data so you can file your taxes confidently.
 TurboTax protects your personal information through monitoring and internal checks, and they continually work with the IRS and state revenue departments on anti-fraud measures.
-As a Desert Financial Credit Union member, you can save up to $15 on TurboTax, which makes it an even more financially savvy option!
+As a Desert Financial Credit Union member, you can save up to $15 on TurboTax1, which makes it an even more financially savvy option!